Sharesale

 Their findings puts processed meats in the same category of cancer risk as tobacco smoking and asbestos.

-In addition, the report suggest that high-temperature methods such as grilling red meat on charcoal produces more carcinogenic compounds.
-However, the group says there is not enough or data to conclude whether the way we red meat has an impact on cancer.
+In addition, the report suggest that high-temperature cooking methods such as grilling red meat on charcoal produces more carcinogenic compounds.
+However, the group says there is not enough information or data to conclude whether the way we cook red meat has an impact on cancer.

 According to a study by the World Cancer Research Fund, men and women who eat more than 1.8 ounces of red meat per day, about the half the size of a deck of cards, are likely to increase colorectal cancer by 18 percent.